- Existing mental health conditions (such as anxiety, depression, personality disorders and bipolar disorder)

 Mental health and wellbeing

 University life is exciting, stimulating and hard work.
-We know that life as a student can sometimes bring a set of unique challenges and that life outside of university can sometimes be just as demanding as your studies.
-Our team is here to support you when you need it, and to help you get the most out of your time at university.
+We know that life as a student can sometimes be stressful and that life outside of university can sometimes be just as demanding as your studies.
+We want to support you in looking after your physical, mental and emotional health and wellbeing; they are all connected and equally important.

 We’re available to all LSBU students and offer a confidential and collaborative space to discuss what’s on your mind.

-- Access to self-help resources, including 24/7 access to online support platform SilverCloud
+- Referral to our counselling service, including online platform SilverCloud

 Religious support and Multi Faith Chaplaincy